 Diabetes management includes medical services and advice to help you control your condition and protect your health.
 Your goal is to maintain healthy and stable blood sugar levels.
 The team helps you learn about what your blood sugar levels should be and how to monitor your glucose at home.

 Diet and exercise are critical to managing your blood sugar levels.
 If you have any type of diabetes, you need to cut excess sugar out of your diet.
 In addition to restricting sweet treats, you also need to learn about the different types of carbohydrates and how they convert to sugar during digestion.

 Physical activity helps your body use glucose for energy.
-The team at Select Family Practice provides advice on how to incorporate exercise safely into your daily routine.
+The team at Select Family Practice and Urgent Care provides advice on how to incorporate exercise safely into your daily routine.
 Many patients find that taking a brisk walk for 15-20 minutes after every meal helps keep their glucose levels stable.

-You should talk to a member of the team at Select Family Practice as soon as you know that you have diabetes or prediabetes.
+You should talk to a member of the team at Select Family Practice and Urgent Care as soon as you know that you have diabetes or prediabetes.
 The sooner you start diabetes management, the better for your health.

 Type 1 diabetes usually develops suddenly during childhood, with symptoms that include increased thirst, hunger, and urination, fatigue, blurry vision, and unexplained weight loss.

 You could have Type 2 diabetes or prediabetes for years without noticing any symptoms.
 The best way to monitor your blood sugar levels and screen for diabetes is to have routine blood work at your annual wellness check.